 In spite of all that, I’m still enjoying all the summer stuff we should be enjoying.
 From the safety and comfort of our air conditioned house, because it’s still 635 degrees outside.

-Well.
-It’s been a shaky two weeks, and now that burger is 16 pounds away.
+It’s been a shaky three weeks, and now that burger is 16 pounds away.

 In support of his goal, I’ve avoided burgers myself.
 Which sucks, because I’m a burger lover, too.
-So when the idea for these Bacon Cheeseburger Zucchini Boats popped into my head – it was the perfect workaround.
+So when the idea for these Bacon Cheeseburger Zucchini Boats popped into my head – it was the perfect workaround to calm our cravings while we anticipate the real deal.

 Honestly, these remind me of super cheesy sloppy joes, thanks to the cheddar bechamel the beef is swimming in.
 And there is nothing wrong with that.

-Also, if you’re not a fan of tomato or pickle, feel free to swap them out for whatever burger toppings you prefer.
+The fun thing about these low carb zucchini boats is that they’re just as customizable as an actual burger.
+Meaning if you’re not a fan of tomato or pickle, you can swap them out for whatever burger toppings you prefer.
 I’m thinking mushrooms and avocado might be the next combo we try.

 Just don’t skip the bacon.